MarkusAI/rA9/README.md

 ## Compatitable Operating System

-Only supprots Linux and MacOS, because of the dependency of [JAX](https://github.com/google/jax/pull/4843) and they try to fix it.
+Only supports Linux and MacOS, because of the dependency of JAX and they try to [fix](https://github.com/google/jax/pull/4843) it.
-But you can run this library in [WSL]() for running this library in windows.
+But you can run this library in [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for running this library in windows.

 ## Installation